Best college laptops for 2020

-Although a phone is central to social life in college, for most college students, a laptop is the main academic tool they'll need.
-It's likely to be one of the most significant investments, too.
+Even though a phone is central to a social life in college, for most students, a laptop is the primary academic tool they'll need -- and it's probably one of the most significant investments they'll make, too.

-Students on a budget may find a tolerable entry-level laptop -- with a decent hard drive, graphics card, display and battery life -- for under $300.
-But rather than go for a cheap laptop, we think it's worthwhile to spend a few hundred more on a machine with a longer battery life, better performance, and a bigger, faster SSD hard drive.
-This list of the best laptops for college students is based on our own hands-on use and benchmark testing.
-We'll update it regularly as we review new products.
+Students on a budget may find a passable entry-level laptop -- with an adequate display, graphics card, hard drive and battery life -- for under $300.
+But rather than go for a super cheap laptop, we think it's worth it to spend a few hundred more on a device with better performance, a bigger, faster SSD hard drive, and longer battery life.
+This list of the best laptops for college students is based on benchmark testing and our own hands-on use.
+We'll update it periodically as we review new products.

 Note that most of our choices for the best laptops for college run between $500 and $1,000.
-If you're looking for a less expensive college laptop -- or if you're open to an alternative to Microsoft Windows and Apple's MacOS -- we recommend checking out the best Chromebooks for students.
-The best budget laptop options are less expensive but still powerful enough to handle student-life basics such as email, getting on the internet, creating documents or working with spreadsheets.
+If you're looking for a less expensive college laptop -- or if you're open to an alternative to Apple's MacOS and Microsoft Windows -- we recommend checking out the best Chromebooks for students.
+The best budget laptop options are less expensive but still powerful enough to handle student-life basics such as getting on the internet, email, creating documents or working with spreadsheets.

-If you're looking for something that can double as a gaming laptop, has a ton of storage or can handle powerful programs like video-editing software, however, read on for our picks of the best laptops for college students.
+However, if you're looking for something that can double as a gaming laptop, has a ton of storage or can handle powerful programs like video-editing software, read on for our picks of the best laptops for college students.

 Read more: Best laptop backpack for 2020